kursatkara/KARA-Lab-at-OSU/content/publication/flow-separation-control/index.md

 # Summary.
 An optional shortened abstract.
 summary: The SWJ actuator reduced the separation bubble size in all cases, and the reattachment point moved upstream by 41%.

-tags: ["Sweeping Jet Actuator", "SWJ", "2D NASA Wall-Mounted Hump", "Flow", "Separation", "Control", "Separation Bubble", "URANS", "Turbulent"]
+tags: ["Sweeping Jet Actuator", "SWJ", "NASA Wall-Mounted Hump", "Flow", "Separation", "Control", "Separation Bubble", "URANS", "Turbulent"]

 # Display this page in the Featured widget?
 featured: true